 2.1 Formal ontologies

-Formal ontologies present mostly extensive (poly-) hierarchies of repre- sentational units, named classes, related by a limited set of binary relations.
-Ontologies are centred around classes.
-Together with a set of binary rela- tions and logical operators in a logic-based language, e.g., DL, they constitute formal axioms.
+Formal ontologies are centred around classes of individual entities.
+Together with a set of binary relations and logical operators in a logic-based language, e.g., DL, they constitute formal axioms.
 Axioms state what is universally true for all members of a class or a class-like expression.
 For instance, all nucleic acid molecules contain nucleotides, or all adenine molecules are nucleotide molecules.
 The construction of (formal) ontologies should obey principled criteria (Spear, 2006) and good practice guidelines (Schulz et al., 2012).
-Important principles are (i) naming conventions (Schober et al., 2009); (ii) mutu- ally disjoint upper-level classes like Process or Quality as a fundamental ordering framework; and, (iii) a generally small set of canonical relations (Smith et al., 2005), such as âŁ˜has participantâŁ™ or âŁ˜has partâŁ™.
-Both top-level classes and canonic relations are usually supplied by top- level ontologies, such as BFO (Spear, 2006), RO (Smith et al., 2005), or BTL2.
+Important principles are (i) naming conventions (Schober et al., 2009); (ii) mutually disjoint upper- level classes like Process or Quality as a fundamental ordering framework; and, (iii) a generally small set of canonical relations (Smith et al., 2005),

 We distinguish ontology content properly from both the notions of knowledge (Schulz and Jansen, 2013) and data.
 Regarding knowledge1 , assertions about what is frequently associated or only true by default can- not be straightforwardly expressed by formal ontologies.
-Regarding data, interpretation is often blurred by use-mention confusion, i.e. mixing data
+Regarding data, interpretation is often blurred by use-mention confusion, i.e. mixing data items with the things they denote.
+In databases, the interpretation of data elements

 elements is determined by the use cases embedded in the underlying sch- ema.
 The distinction between what is a data element and what is its referent is often implicit.
 Formal ontologies should enforce this distinction: data items are instances of information content entities, whereas the things data items denote are manifold: individuals, classes, or even nothing(Schulz et al., 2011).